joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 exception.setName("A day off");
 ```

 The code above illustrates adding an exception for a single day.
-The time
+The code above
-component of the `Date` instance you pass in here is irrelevant, the exception
-is always effective from the beginning of the day to the end of the day.
-The
-code above also shows that optionally an exception can be named, this can make
+also shows that optionally an exception can be named, this can make it easier
-it easier to understand the purpose of each exception.
-Now if we re-run our
+to understand the purpose of each exception.
+Now if we re-run our code which
-code which displays whether our chosen date is a working day, this is what we
+displays whether our chosen date is a working day, this is what we see:
-see:

 ```
-10/05/2022 is a non-working day
+2022-05-10 is a non-working day
 ```

 We have successfully added an exception to turn this date into a day off!